 Strong student-teacher relationships can positively impact students’ behavior and academic achievement.
 These benefits are long-lasting and can help students become healthy, productive members of society.
 SEL also improves peer relationships — students learn how to respect, empathize, and cooperate with others, and SEL increases students’ confidence and social engagement.

 These three examples are just the tip of the iceberg.
 SEL fits into many other components that relate to or can improve school safety, such as restorative justice, equitable practices, out-of-school programs, family involvement, and more.
 Read our SEL and School Safety white paper to learn more about the research behind SEL’s impact on school safety and how schools can integrate SEL into their school safety plans.

 While SEL alone can’t solve the problem of school violence, building students’ social and emotional competence can help make our schools safer.
 One of the most promising aspects of SEL is that research shows it can help all students — particularly those who are most vulnerable and at-risk and/or have experienced adversity or trauma.
-Contact our experts to start developing an SEL-driven school safety action plan today.
+Contact our experts through the form below to start developing an SEL-driven school safety action plan today.